obsproject/obs-browser/examples/Timer/README.md

 # OBS_Timer.html
 This is a customizable html template for use as an "Browser Source" in Open Broadcast Software.

-It makes use of the obs javascript bindings api listed here: https://github.com/obsproject/obs-browser

 How To Setup:

 ![1](https://github.com/DanielLester83/OBS_Timer.html/assets/56115710/bface5da-ed99-45cd-894d-f439be981e6d)